Landmark Digital Personal Data Protection Act Passes in India

 However, the DPDP excludes personal data processed for personal or domestic purposes.
 Data that has been voluntarily made public by an authorized individual is also excluded.

-India Privacy Law: Key Definitions and Concepts
+India Data Privacy Law: Key Definitions and Concepts

 The DPDP introduces several new definitions into Indian law, most notably: